 - thyroid problems, including hyperthyroidism and hypothyroidism

-- myocarditis, or the inflammation of the heart muscle, which usually occurs due to a virus and can lead to left sided heart failure
+- myocarditis, which is inflammation of the heart muscle that usually occurs due to a virus and can lead to left-sided heart failure

-- heart arrhythmias, or abnormal heart rhythms — a fast heartbeat can weaken the heart, and a slow heartbeat can reduce blood flow, causing heart failure
+- heart arrhythmias, or irregularities — a fast heartbeat can weaken the heart, and a slow heartbeat can reduce blood flow, causing heart failure

 - atrial fibrillation, an irregular and often rapid heartbeat